wagiminator/ATtiny412-USB-PD-Inverter/README.md

 # Software
 ## Creating the PWM Signal
 Two complementary logic signals with intermediate dead times (break-before-make times) are required to control the H-bridge.
 The dead times are necessary to prevent short circuits due to H-bridge switching delays.
 To generate this, the ATtiny's powerful Timer/Counter D (TCD) is used, which is also specialized in controlling H-bridges, among other things.
-The TCD is operated in Four Ramp Mode with a clock frequency of $f_TCD = 5MHz$.
+The TCD is operated in Four Ramp Mode with a clock frequency of $f_{TCD} = 5MHz$.

 In Four Ramp mode, the TCD cycle follows this pattern:
 1. A TCD cycle begins with the TCD counter counting up from zero until it reaches the CMPASET value.
 Then it resets to zero and switches the WOA pin to HIGH.